Pass / Fail Policy & Procedures

 - Students enrolled in a course on a Pass/Fail basis must meet all normal course requirements (e.g., attendance, reports, papers, projects, examinations, labs, etc.) and will be graded in the usual way.

 - Pass/Fail courses will not be included in determining the course load required to avoid dismissal (the requirement that students carry a course load of 9 credit hours [6 in the summer] in courses numbered 1000 or above that are graded A – F exclusively).

 - A student who earns a “U” in a Pass/Fail course is not eligible for Presidential Scholar or Dean’s List in the term in which the grade is assigned and also is not eligible to graduate with First Honor Graduate status.

-- Once approved, your advisor will add an override to OASIS.
+- Once approved, your advisor will add an override to Athena.

 - You are still subject to the same prerequisites and requirements for a Pass/Fail course as students enrolled in the course under the standard grading system.

-- You may change the grading option for a course approved as Pass/Fail through the end of the drop/add period.
-After the drop/add deadline, you may not change the grading option and you may not receive a letter grade under any circumstances.
+- You may change the grade mode for a course approved as Pass/Fail through the end of the drop/add period.
+After the drop/add deadline, you may not change the grade mode and you may not receive a letter grade under any circumstances.